jsohlendorff/continuous_time_LTMLE/note.typ

 A method for constructing this estimator is presented in @section:onestep.

-We derive the efficient influence function using the iterative representation given in @eq:ipcw, working under the assumptions of @thm:ice, by finding the Gateaux derivative of the target parameter.
+We derive the efficient influence function using the iterative representation given in @eq:ipcw, working under the conclusions of @thm:ice, by finding the Gateaux derivative of the target parameter.
 Note that this does not constitute a rigorous proof that @eq:eif is the efficient influence function, but rather a heuristic argument.
 To proceed, we introduce additional notation and define